cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

 - **-get_type**
-Forces t_coffee to identify the sequences type (protein, DNA or RNA sequences).
+Forces T-Coffee to identify the sequences type (protein, DNA or RNA sequences).

 - **-type [cw]**
 The common usage is **-type=DNA  PROTEIN DNA_PROTEIN**. *Default: -type=<automatically set>*. *This flag sets the type of the sequences.
 If omitted, the type is guessed automatically.
 This flag is compatible with ClustalW.*